Lie algebra type noncommutative phase spaces are Hopf algebroids: Introduction

-We assume familiarity with bimodules, coalgebras, comodules, bialgebras, Hopf algebras, Hopf pairings and the Sweedler notation for comultiplications (coproducts) $\Delta(h) = \sum h_{(1)}\otimes h_{(2)}$, and right coactions $\rho(v) = \sum v_{(0)}\otimes v_{(1)}$ (with or without the explicit summation sign).
+We assume familiarity with bimodules, coalgebras, comodules, bialgebras, Hopf algebras, Hopf pairings and the Sweedler notation for comultiplications (coproducts) $\Delta(h) = \sum h_{(1)}\otimes h_{(2)}$ (with or without the explicit summation sign).
 We do not assume previous familiarity with Hopf algebroids.
-In noncommutative geometry, one interprets Hopf algebroids \cite{bohmHbk,Bohm,BrzMilitaru,Lu} as formal duals to quantum groupoids.
+In noncommutative geometry, one interprets Hopf algebroids~\cite{bohmHbk,Bohm,BrzMilitaru,Lu} as formal duals to quantum groupoids.